How To Fit Health And Fitness Into Your Daily Routine

 Movement before exercise.

-When you have work and family commitments, relying on your motivation to drive to the gym and back again after a long day at the office isn’t the best idea.
-Embedding movement into your day is much easier and increases you chances of staying adherent.
+- When you have work and family commitments, relying on your motivation to drive to the gym and back again after a long day at the office isn’t the best idea.
+Embedding movement into your day is much easier and increases your chances of staying adherent.

 Guess what the number one variable is that underpins the success of a diet is?
 ADHERENCE.